 Creator's Pet: On Food Network Challenge, judge Kerry Vincent makes no secret of the fact she adores Bronwen Webber, and when judging often downplays Bronwen's errors or makes light of them.
 Bronwen in turn has the most wins on the program.

 On the spinoff Cooking Channel, Nadia G and Chuck Hughes are starting to gain this reputation.

 Network Decay: The shows on FN as of the last few years have taken a decidedly "home cook friendly" approach, axing many of the more technical shows (or relegating them to awkward hours of day/night) and series that focused on international cuisines and even former staples slowly parting ways (Emeril, Mario Batali, and others).
 A number of long-time viewers are split on whether or not this was a good thing.
-The ones who dislike the change tend to be more vocal; ie Anthony Bourdain and practically anyone contributing to this article.
+The ones who dislike the change tend to be more vocal; e.g. Anthony Bourdain, Andrew Zimmernnote who is actually friendly towards FN, but dislikes the fact that most of the newer cooking shows are from people who he says "doesn't show expertise on the subject" or are rehashes of past subjects and practically anyone contributing to this article.
 Regardless, a return to what it used to be doesn't seem to be likely.

 Perhaps starting to be averted with the premiere of "Heartland Table" in September 2013, which is very popular with Food Network viewers who wanted a return to from-scratch cooking with instruction on cooking techniques.

 And many contestants on the The Next Food Network Star, particularly Season 7's Penny, who comes across as unapologetically bullying to the other contestants, brags about how hot she thinks she is, and openly sneers when she is on the winning team in a challenge.